maths/caa-research-agenda/README.md

 You can see a list of all the questions here: https://drive.google.com/file/d/1iPQ0Lb3fAf0dQDsRqK-_T-jJB53C0gEM/view?usp=sharing (note you may need to click "Open with > Google Sheets" at the top to get a more readable view).

-Note that the search on GitHub is also quite good, e.g. searching for "example generation" gives links to Q45 and Q46 which use these words in the question.
+The search feature on GitHub is also quite good, e.g. searching for "example generation" gives links to Q45 and Q46 which use these words in the question.

 ## Edit your profile

 Each contributor will have a profile page that will look something like this: https://georgekinnear.github.io/caa-agenda-testing/contributors/georgekinnear.html

-Your details are saved in the `_contributors' folder, in a file with your GitHub username as its filename, e.g. `georgekinnear.md`.
+Your details are saved in the `_contributors` folder, in a file with your GitHub username as its filename, e.g. `georgekinnear.md`.

 * The details at the top should look something like this:
 ```